Sreelaya866/ACM-S3-Sreelaya/README.md

 ## 👤 Short Self-Intro

 Hi!
-I'm [Your Name], a data science enthusiast eager to solve real-world problems using ML, statistics, and analytical tools.
+I'm Sreelaya, a data science enthusiast eager to solve real-world problems using ML, statistics, and analytical tools.
 This repository is a curated journey through multiple challenge cycles focusing on preprocessing, modeling, and evaluation tasks to build solid data intuition and technical fluency.

 ---